-The following #OwnVoice Book lists were developed by the Sacramento Public Library’s Equity, Diversity, and Inclusion Team. #OwnVoices specifies authors from under-represented and marginalized groups, who write from their own perspective and experiences.
-Author Corinne Duyvis is credited for starting the #OwnVoice movement in 2015.
+The following #OwnVoices book lists were developed by the Sacramento Public Library’s Equity, Diversity, and Inclusion Team. #OwnVoices specifies authors from under-represented and marginalized groups, who write from their own perspective and experiences.
+Author Corinne Duyvis is credited for starting the #OwnVoices movement in 2015.

 Reading Recommendations for Kids, Teens and Adults

 #OwnVoices book selections for kids, including picture books, children’s fiction, children’s graphic novels, and children’ non-fiction.

 Resources about local history and experience, recommended by James Scott, Librarian, Sacramento Room.

 Sacramento's Historic Japantown: Legacy of a Lost Neighborhood by Kevin Wildie and numerous interviews with residents of Japantown

 Wildie, a professor with the Los Rios College District, uses oral histories with numerous residents of Sacramento's Japantown to put together the fullest history done of the gone but far from forgotten ethnic enclave.